madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

   returns a `vector` instead.
 I do not think I need to add anything here.

 - OSL has a very weak type system, in which it is impossible to encode constraints such as "the inputs to this function can be anything as long as it is an array".
-This leads to very convoluted descriptions for builtin functions such as `gettextureinfo` (for which the output parameter `destination` can apparently be anything), but also to a very awkward implementation that uses strings such as `"?[]"` to encode the previous constraint, instead of properly implementing this as part of the type system.
+In the specification, this leads to very convoluted descriptions for builtin functions such as `gettextureinfo` (for which the output parameter `destination` can apparently be anything), but also to a very awkward implementation that uses strings such as `"?[]"` to encode the previous constraint, instead of properly implementing this as part of the type system.
 It is as if the language was designed while carefully avoiding type-system design at all cost.

 - For some built-in functions calls, the specification just adds implicit conversions that normally are not allowed in regular OSL code.
 This means that the type-system is essentially bypassed, or at